 + Reliable and affordable energy

 - Minnesota ranked seventh among all states on Site Selection’s 2019 Sustainability ranking.
 This index balances a number of factors comprising clean tech and green industry activity and potential, energy awareness, the built environment, redevelopment of polluted sites, policy, and human well-being and quality of life.

-- As far as new solar energy PV installations, Minnesota ranked eighth in 2018, according to the Solar Energy Industries Association.
+- As far as new solar energy PV installations, Minnesota ranked eleventh in quarters 1-3, 2019, according to the Solar Energy Industries Association.

 - The state ranks fourth in ethanol production capacity – with 1.3 billion gallons in 2019 – and fourth in operating production, according to the Renewable Fuels Association.